 Zurich University of Applied Sciences (ZHAW)

 If your university is a member and you would like to attend this event, get in touch with us to get your free ticket.

 Non-members are welcome but must pay a participation fee.
 Priority is given to Digital Campus members.
 Please note that you must be an employee of a Swiss higher education institution (University, university of applied sciences, federal institute of technology, research institute, etc) to attend this event.

 Welcome by Julia Kuhn Mirza from swissnex San Francisco

-Presentation by Mark Jones, World Economic Forum (WEF)
+Presentation by Mark Jones, Head of Digital Content, World Economic Forum (WEF)

 by Adam Conner-Simons, Massachusetts Institute of Technology (MIT):

 In a crowded communications landscape, it may often feel like all the time you put in is hardly making a dent.

 5 years ago, MIT’s Computer Science and Artificial Intelligence Lab (CSAIL) did minimal media outreach and had virtually no engagement on social media platforms.
 But by dramatically revamping their strategy and thinking more critically about their target audiences, they now earn more than 500 press stories a year and have grown their followers 20x (including more than 110,000 on Twitter).

 In this presentation, Adam will show us how they have found success by putting themselves in the shoes of readers and reporters and focusing on delivering immediate value to the people they are trying to reach.